kev-bi/dotfiles/README.md

     git submodule update --remote
     ```

-2. Run the install script (possibly you will need to run this command twice after ZSH install?)
+2. Run the install script (after ZSH is installed you will need to exit the shell to continue)

     ```
     cd ~/.dotfiles && source install.sh